api3dao/old-api3-docs/airnode/2-3-wallet-designation.md

 Therefore, the requester should be able to receive their funds from their designated wallet in a few minutes notice.
 The designated wallet does not get deleted, and can be used in the future simply by funding it again.

+Note that there is no mechanism that prevents the provider from funding their designated wallets themselves.
+Therefore, the Airnode protocol also supports the legacy scheme where the provider covers the gas costs, and even a hybrid scheme where the provider covers the gas costs coming from some requesters, and requires others to cover the gas costs of their requests.

 ## Wallet derivation

 A provider has a single private key that they use across all chains.